roncampbell/NICAR2019/R reading list.md

 <code>Online Learning</code>R Studio has collected a set of tutorials for learning R, including data science, programming and R Markdown, at [https://www.rstudio.com/online-learning/](https://www.rstudio.com/online-learning/)

+<code>What They Forgot to Teach You About R</code> by Jennifer Bryan and Jim Hester.
+You've got to love an online course whose first chapter begins with the letters "WTF" and says it's intended for "users who want to (re)design their R lifestyle." [https://whattheyforgot.org/](https://whattheyforgot.org/)

 ## Graphics and mapping

 <code>R Graphics Cookbook</code> by Winston Chang (O'Reilly, 2013), 382 pages.
 A great introduction to R graphics, including ggplot.